Healthy Homes Assessment Rongotai

 Insulation Rongotai

-Underfloor and ceiling insulation is a requirement on all rental homes as of July 1st, 2019.
-Property managers and landlords are required to ensure that the insulation meets this new standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may require to be topped up or replaced.
+Ceiling and underfloor insulation is required on all rental homes as of July 1st, 2019.
+Property managers and landlords must ensure that the insulation is in line with the new standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space might require to be replaced or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3